abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 that we will grow in the Dhamma and lessen our greed, hatred, and delusion.
-Ajahn Dtun once said that we should be meditating at least eight hours a day, because that’s the amount of time laypeople put into their workday—and for many of them it’s even more than that.
+Ajahn Dtun once said that we should be meditating at least eight hours a day, because that’s the amount of time laypeople put into their workday, and for many of them it’s even more than that.
 I think that at Abhayagiri eight hours a day of formal practice would be difficult, because we have a lot happening, especially in the mornings with our work period and chores.
 However, we can still think of this